Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study

 \subsection{Problem Definition}

-AVs have to meet a variety of safety and functional requirements that are not only for AVs but also for the environments in which they operate.
+AVs must meet a variety of safety and functional requirements that are not only for AVs but also for the environments in which they operate.
 Consequently, complex interdependencies exist among the requirements, making it ineffective to consider each requirement in isolation, e.g., for testing.
 Thus, to ensure the AV's safety and functionality, it is essential to validate safety and functional requirements simultaneously.
 To achieve this, scenario-based testing is employed to generate critical scenarios to violate various requirements, providing AV developers with a comprehensive testing solution.

-Particularly, assume that given an AV, $Req = \{req_{1}, req_{2}, \dots, req_{n}\}$ is a set of its safety and functional requirements, and each $req_{i} \in R$ represents a specific requirement that the AV must satisfy.
+Particularly, assume that given an AV, $Req = \{req_{1}, req_{2}, \dots, req_{n}\}$ is a set of its safety and functional requirements, and each $req_{i} \in Req$ represents a specific requirement that the AV must satisfy.
 For example, the AV should not collide with any object.
 Our goal in AV testing is to generate a critical scenario $sc$ using a function $g$ to simultaneously violate the requirements in $Req$.
-Formally, this can be expressed as $sc = g(AV, Req)$, where $AV$ is the AV under test and $Req$ is the set of requirements that need to be met.
+Formally, this can be expressed as:

+where $AV$ is the AV under test and $Req$ is the set of requirements that need to be met.
 To construct $sc$, along with the AV under test, the environment must be modeled.